Carnegie Hill

 Brich Church

 The kids are excited for their day – it is a field trip to one of our local museums, The Cooper Hewitt, which was formerly the home of Andrew Carnegie.
 They will explore the interior of the mansion, and then study the building’s Georgian architecture from the expansive garden behind the museum.
-I love that garden; it is open to the public and often we make it our special place for picnics and small celebrations.
+I love that garden; it is open to the public, and often we make it our special place for picnics and small celebrations.

 The Guggenheim

 Our day comes to an end, but gladly, continues to the next day and weekend.
 As you can see, life in Carnegie Hill is somewhere between the hustle and bustle of New York City and the serenity of the country.
 It is a cozy village full of life and friends.
-It is calm, peaceful, beautiful and clean.
+It is calm, peaceful, beautiful, and clean.
 More than just a place to visit, it is home.

 Get in Touch with Jason Schwalbe Today